LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - complements relation
 	`obox` (arrow ending with a white square)

-- uses and use_module relations
+- uses and use module relations
 	`rdiamond` (arrow ending with a black half diamond)

 - file loading relations
 	`normal` (arrow ending with a black triangle)
 - file dependency relations
-	`rdiamond` (arrow ending with a black triangle)
+	`rdiamond` (arrow ending with a black half diamond)

-The entities that are not part of the files or libraries for which you are generating a diagram use a dashed border.
+The entities, predicates, and files that are not part of the files or libraries for which you are generating a diagram use a dashed border.

 The diagrams `.dot` files are created on the current directory by default.
 These files can be easily converted into a printable format such as SVG, PDF,